Statement on SB 256 becoming law from our Ohio coordinator

 Sources about Bunch and Moore

-The Ohio Prosecuting Attorneys Association released this statement.
+The Ohio Prosecuting Attorneys Association also opposes the bill.
+They released this statement.

 We are opposed to the bill as currently written and hopeful that we can reach a compromise.
 Providing a meaningful opportunity for parole for most youthful offenders is constitutionally necessary.
 But the bill goes way beyond that.
 It will result in significant sentence reductions for offenders who have committed multiple very serious crimes like rape and murder.
 No matter how many rapes an offender commits they could be released after 18 years.
 No matter how many murders a person commits they could never be sentenced to life without parole – not even someone like TJ Lane.
 The bill prioritizes getting these offenders out of prison as early as possible and does so at the expense of public safety, victim rights, and what justice demands.